dart-lang/site-www/src/_guides/language/concurrency/index.md

 of setting up and managing worker isolates manually:

 * Spawns (starts and creates) an isolate
-* Takes a function argument and executes
+* Runs a function on the spawned isolate
 * Captures the result
 * Returns the result to the main isolate
 * Terminates the isolate once work is complete